Imagine a room on the internet where you can express yourself freely, and your creativity has almost no limits.

-American singer Billie Eilish joined TikTok in 2020, and her first video remains one of the most liked TikToks on the platform.
-She tried out the “Time Warp Scan Filter”, which had hilarious effects on her face.
+Everyone’s favorite American singer Billie Eilish joined TikTok in 2020, and her first video remains one of the most liked TikToks on the platform.
+She tried out the “Time Warp Scan Filter,” which had hilarious effects on her face.

-You must have heard of Khaby Lame, but in case you haven’t, he is a Senegalese born TikTok creator who makes videos mocking overly complicated life hacks without saying a word.
-One of such videos is on this list.
+You must have heard of Khaby Lame.
+Still, in case you haven’t, he is a Senegalese-born TikTok creator who makes videos mocking overly complicated life hacks without saying a word.
+One these videos is on this list.
 He shows how you can peel a banana without going through all of the stress.

-Here’s another video of a pet that did the numbers.
+Cat people assemble; you’re going to want to see this TikTok by British Promise Cats!
 In this video, a curious ginger cat pokes his head through the top of a cardboard tube.
 After failing to achieve its desired result of reaching the bottom of the tube, the cat uses its paw instead.
-The video went so viral and, at a time, was the most liked TikTok video.
+The video quickly went viral and, at a time, held the title of the most liked TikTok video.